DulakshiGuruge2001/smartcane-webapp/README.md

 3. Commit changes (`git commit -m 'Add AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 🐛 Bug Reports & Feature Requests

-Found a bug or have a feature idea?
-Please open an issue on GitHub with:
-- Clear description of the issue
-- Steps to reproduce (for bugs)
-- Expected vs. actual behavior
-- Screenshots if applicable

 ## 📚 Future Enhancements